d-flip-flop

 Summary and Next Steps

-We've covered a lot of ground.
-We've moved from the "transparent" danger of latches to the "snapshot" precision of the D_FLIP_FLOP.
-We've looked at the characteristic equation $Q(t+1) = D$, and we've faced the reality of metastability and timing constraints.
+We’ve covered a lot of ground.
+We’ve moved from the “transparent” danger of latches to the “snapshot” precision of the D_FLIP_FLOP.
+We’ve looked at the characteristic equation Q(t+1)=DQ(t+1) = D, and we’ve faced the reality of metastability and timing constraints.

-If you're following our 70-lesson curriculum, your next stop is Lesson 44: The JK_FLIP_FLOP, where we introduce a component that can toggle, set, and reset with even more flexibility.
+If you’re following our structured learning path on digisim.io, your next stop is The JK_FLIP_FLOP, where we introduce a component that can toggle, set, and reset with even more flexibility.
 But remember: even the most complex JK or T_FLIP_FLOP can be built using the humble D_FLIP_FLOP as a base.

 Your Challenge: Head over to digisim.io and try to build a 4-bit register.
 Use four D_FLIP_FLOP components, connect all their CLK pins to a single CLOCK, and see if you can store a 4-bit nibble (like 1011) simultaneously.
 Use the SimCast feature to record your circuit in action—it’s the best way to spot timing issues that the naked eye might miss.